Finding a lost pension

 To check the details of your old pensions you need to contact your pension providers.
 But what if you can’t remember who your pension provider was and you can’t find any paperwork with the details?

 In this case, you can try asking your previous employers for details of your old workplace pensions.
 Contact the HR department, providing details like your employment dates, the probable dates of your pension scheme membership and your National Insurance number.

 Alternatively, you can use the Pension Tracing Service to find your pensions.
 This is a free government service that searches a database to find the names and contact details of your pension providers.
 You can fill in their online form, call them or write to them to start the process.

 What’s next?
 Transferring old pensions

 Once you’ve found your old pensions you can choose to combine them into a single plan.
 The benefits of doing this may include lower fees and easier management of your money.
 You can opt to combine your pension pots into a Self Invested Personal Pension (SIPP), which will give you some choice over how your funds are invested.
 When you’re choosing a new plan you should look carefully at the provider’s fee structure, the investment options they provide, and whether there’s a minimum contribution amount.

 It’s important to note that some pensions - in particular defined benefit pensions - have important guarantees.
 The government requires you to seek financial advice if you’d like to move a defined benefit pension worth over £30,000.

-If you’re interested in combining your pensions into a PensionBee plan, we can locate and transfer your pensions for you.
-We just need a bit of basic information to start looking, such as your pension providers and policy numbers.
+If you’re interested in combining your pensions into a PensionBee plan, we can transfer your pensions for you.
+We just need a bit of basic information to get started, such as your pension provider names and policy numbers.